MileHacker Logo

 • Kayaking/Paddleboarding: Popular in calm bays and rivers, like the Great South Bay, Peconic Bay, and Nissequogue River.
 Rentals are available in many coastal towns.

-• Boating/Sailing: Marinas across the island boat rentals and charters.
+• Boating/Sailing: Marinas across the island renting a boat and charters.
 Sailing is popular in the bays and Long Island Sound.

 • Fishing: Opportunities for saltwater fishing (surfcasting from beaches, deep sea charters) and some freshwater fishing in the lakes and ponds.
 Popular species include striped bass, bluefish, flounder, and fluke.